The math behind building a 3-month emergency fund in 180 days is simple.

 Without a large percentage of your income going towards repaying debt, you can build considerable wealth fast.
 Most importantly, give yourself more freedom.

-For those with debt, there are a few different options here:
+Here are a few different options to consider:

 One of the biggest reasons why many of us can’t build an emergency fund in the first place is car payments.